 When ephedra was banned, synephrine emerged as a quality replacement due to its similar chemical structure.
 It increases metabolism and suppresses appetite without the side effects associated with ephedra.

 This is the ingredient designed to inhibit NPY.
+Humulus lupus is a flowering plant found throughout the world.
 It reduces nervousness and irritability, promoting a calming sensation.

 Fenphedra Price & Returns

 Fenphedra is sold for $69 on the official Website.
 It retails for more, but the company sells it for a discounted price and offers several deals to give you more bang for your buck.

 Customers can also buy 2 bottles (60-day supply) for $119.95, which includes free shipping and handling and 1 free bottle of FEN-72 (a $30 value).
 Better still, 3 bottles (90-day supply) can be purchased for $149.95, and they include free shipping and handling and 3 free bottles of FEN-72 ($90 value).